 It is an exciting time when Cumquats (Kumquats) are in season.
 Each year, Cumquat Marmalade is made.
 And then attention turns to Cumquat pickles.

 We have more Cumquat recipes, so browse our collection.
 Our Indian Pickles are here and all of our Indian recipes are here.
 Explore our Indian Essentials.
-Or look through our recipes for preserves.
-Our favourite is Cumquats in Gin.
+And check out our recipes for preserves.
 Find inspiration in our collection of gorgeous Early Spring recipes.

 Continue reading “Pickled Cumquats | Pickled Kumquats”